Sysmagine/SemanticDiff/README.md

 * [Questions and Discussions](#questions-and-discussions)

 ## Reporting Bugs

-If you encounter a bug while using the SemanticDiff Visual Studio Code extension, please let us know!
+If you encounter a bug while using SemanticDiff, please let us know!

-Before opening a bug report, please make sure that you are using the latest version of SemanticDiff from the [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=semanticdiff.semanticdiff) and that noone else has reported the same issue before.
+Before opening a bug report, please make sure that you are using the latest version of SemanticDiff.
+In the case of the VS Code extension, check that the version shown in the extenion tab matches the one displayed in the [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=semanticdiff.semanticdiff).
+Users of the GitHub App should check if the problem persists after a force reload of the page to rule out issues related to an outdated browser cache.

-To open a bug report, go to our [issues](https://github.com/Sysmagine/SemanticDiff/issues) page, click on `New Issue` and select the `Bug Report` template.
-Please fill in as much information as possible, in particular make sure to include:
+To open a bug report, go to our [issues](https://github.com/Sysmagine/SemanticDiff/issues) page, click `New Issue` and select the `Bug Report (GitHub App)` or `Bug Report (VS Code)` template.
+Please fill in as much information as possible, especially the following:

 * A short, descriptive title
 * Steps how you triggered the bug
 * A description of what you think is broken (ideally with a screenshot)
-* Information about your SemanticDiff and VS Code version
+* (VS Code only): Information about your SemanticDiff and VS Code version

-If the bug is related to the diff of a specific source code, make sure to also include the old and new source code files.
+If the bug is related to the diff of a specific source code, be sure to provide the code needed to reproduce the problem.
+You can either attach the old and new source code files or provide a link to the change in our GitHub App, if the code is publicly accessible.

 ### Sharing of Source Code in a Bug Report